 The issue with the evaporator coil normally has to do with having a dirty filter, dirty blower wheel, or dirty coil.
 There can also be an incorrect blower motor.
 Either of these problems means you should have a professional HVAC inspector check your A/C unit.

-Why take a chance with your icy A/C unit, when you can contact Stack Heating and Cooling to prevent future problems?
+Why take a chance with your icy A/C unit, when you can contact Stack Heating, Cooling, Plumbing and Electric to prevent future problems?
 For additional information about your A/C unit and other issues related to home comfort, please contact us at your earliest convenience and be prepared for whatever summer brings.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about icy A/C units and other HVAC topics, download our free Home Comfort Resource guide.